En-Be/Tanks2/APPROACH.md

 - Read through existing files, trying to figure out where to connect new files
 - Making a TankColour script and moving the colour setup logic over from the tank manager

+##  Session 04

+**Tue Sep 17 12:57:10 -

+**To do**
+- Make each tank find it's UI
+- Change the UI when state changes
+    - Icon colour
+    - Health bar

+**Done**
+- Pass the HUD icon image from gamemanager
+- Change the icon colour when setting the tank material colour